-2. NAV.
-LIGHTS - NAV/ANC "Lights" - The NAV/ANC is a three-position switch which activates the navigational (running) lights and the anchor light.
+13. NAV.
+LIGHTS - NAV/ANC "Lights" - This three-position switch activates the navigational (running) lights and the anchor light.
 After installing the light, press the switch toward the "NAV."
 Press the switch toward the "ANC" and the anchoring/mooring light (360° white) will illuminate.

 NOTICE: Operate the boat between sunset and sunrise using your navigational lights.

 Navigational lights are legally required to indicate direction and right-of-way at night.

-Navigational Lights - You must use your navigational lights (running lights) when operating your Cobalt boat between sunset and sunrise, and when daytime visibility is limited.
+Navigational Lights - You must use your navigational lights (running lights) when operating your Cobalt boat between sunset and sunrise, and when day time visibility is limited.
 Also, check with the local authorities before operating your boat for other requirements concerning the use of navigational lights.